-Yes, Ruth Bader Ginsburg Became A Feminist Meme.
-But She Was So Much More.
+You Owe Ruth Bader Ginsburg More Than You Know

 When Justice Ruth Bader Ginsburg graduated from Columbia University Law School in 1959 and started her legal career, women in the U.S. were essentially second-class citizens, both “protected” and contained by the paternalism enshrined in state and federal law.
 Ginsburg, who died on Friday at the age of 87, helped dismantle this built-in misogyny, creating a much more solid foundation from which to fight the multiple attacks on women’s rights we are facing today.

 Part of what propelled Ginsburg toward the fight for equal protection for women under the law was her own experience of discrimination.
-As one of only nine women at Harvard Law School in 1956, the dean asked why she and her classmates were taking up seats that could be filled by men.
+As one of only nine women at Harvard Law School in 1956, she recalled the dean asking why she and her classmates were taking up seats that could be filled by men.
 After leaving Harvard, and graduating at the top of her class at Columbia Law, she was initially rejected from every job she applied to.
 And after joining the faculty at Rutgers Law School in 1963, she found out her salary was lower than that of her male colleagues and campaigned for equal pay, which resulted in a raise not only for herself, but also for other women at the university.
 Ginsburg was not the kind of person who was satisfied with improving her own lot in life — she made sure that she was bringing others along with her.

 Advertisement